Product page UX: 3 great examples

-If you’ve done our Basic SEO training, you already realize that product page SEO isn’t just about optimizing your title and headings.
+If you’ve done our All-around SEO training, you already realize that product page SEO isn’t just about optimizing your title and headings.
 Product page SEO is about making that product page as user-friendly as possible, making sure bounce rate is as low as possible and the page looks awesome in Google.
 It’s about product page UX (user experience) and technical optimization.
 This article is about the first part: product page UX.
-I will explain more about the technical bit in my next post.

 In this post, I will show you a couple of great product pages.
 These pages have most if not all elements to make it a killer product page.
 Besides that, I’ll show you a number of more technical improvements that are absolutely necessary if you’re serious about product page UX.